 Malignant tumors require more treatment such as curettage, surgical excision, cryosurgery, Mohs’ microscopically controlled surgery, topical chemotherapy, and laser surgery or radiation therapy.
 Most of these procedures are performed right in our office under local anesthesia or at an outpatient facility.

-involve scraping away the malignant tissue with a sharp surgical instrument called a curette.
+This process involve scraping away the malignant tissue with a sharp surgical instrument called a curette.
 An electrosurgical unit may then be used to stop bleeding and remove a zone of normal tissue.

-involves cutting into the skin, removing the growth, and then closing the wound with stitches.
+Involves cutting into the skin, removing the growth, and then closing the wound with stitches.

-means to remove a small piece of the skin for examination under the microscope and diagnosis.
+Biopsy means to remove a small piece of the skin for examination under the microscope and diagnosis.

-involves the use of a machine that sprays liquid nitrogen directly onto the skin, or contacts the skin with an instrument, which freezes the cancerous tissue.
+Involves the use of a machine that sprays liquid nitrogen directly onto the skin, or contacts the skin with an instrument, which freezes the cancerous tissue.
 Freezing can destroy cancer cells, and wound healing will occur with minimal scarring.

-is a way of removing a tumor where each bit of tissue is examined under the microscope to determine the site and extent of malignant cells before more tissue is removed.
+Mohs Surgery is a way of removing a tumor where each bit of tissue is examined under the microscope to determine the site and extent of malignant cells before more tissue is removed.
 While the procedure is time consuming, it yields a very high cure rate and is indicated for recurrent tumors and tumors located in areas of high risk for recurrence, such as on and around the nose.

-involves the application of a chemical, which destroys precancerous growths and sometimes cancerous tissue.
+Involves the application of a chemical, which destroys precancerous growths and sometimes cancerous tissue.

-can also destroy cancerous tissue and is useful in certain types of skin cancer, as well as in selected individuals for whom surgery is not possible.
+Radiation therapy can also destroy cancerous tissue and is useful in certain types of skin cancer, as well as in selected individuals for whom surgery is not possible.

 Many blemishes that occur on the skin, such as age or “liver” spots, birthmarks, moles, warts, wrinkles, and scars, can be eliminated or at least improved by an appropriate dermatological surgical procedure.

-Age or liver spots
+Age or Liver Spots

-are large freckles which develop on sun-exposed areas.
+Large freckles which develop on sun-exposed areas.
 They can be minimized by using a sunscreen and respond well to treatment with chemical peeling, cryosurgery, or laser removal.

-are common skin growths which are usually small and tan or brownish, are sometimes raised, and may occasionally change shape or color.
+Common skin growths which are usually small and tan or brownish, are sometimes raised, and may occasionally change shape or color.
 Dermatologists remove moles to improve appearance, to prevent the mole from enlarging, or to prevent cancer.
 They are usually removed by cutting.

 are caused by a virus and consist of piled up layers of skin.
 Warts may develop on people of all ages anywhere on the skin.
 Some warts require, cryosurgery, curettage, electrosurgery, injections with chemicals, or laser surgery.

 These types of broken blood vessels on the skin can be eliminated by electrosurgery, microinjection or laser surgery.

-resulting from acne, chickenpox, accidents, or previous surgery may be improved by dermabrasion.
+Resulting from acne, chickenpox, accidents, or previous surgery may be improved by dermabrasion.
 The skin is frozen with a spray medication, after which a high speed rotary abrasive wheel is used to remove the outer layers of skin and soften the irregular edges of the scar.
 Dermal Fillers can be injected into the skin.
 Raised scars can be surgically leveled or flattened with corticosteriod injections.
 Any operation results in some scar formation; however, a dermatologic surgeon places incisions so that the resulting scar will be minimal.
 In addition, soft tissue augmentation in the form of injectable Dermal Fillers or collagen-enhancers may raise depressed scars to normal levels.

 can be improved with dermabrasion, laser surgery, or topical chemical peeling with dilute acids.
 These methods can also be used on discolored skin, resulting in a more youthful appearance.

-are thick, warty, rough, reddish growths which appear on the sun‑exposed areas of the body.
+Thick, warty, rough, reddish growths which appear on the sun‑exposed areas of the body.
 They sometimes develop into squamous cell cancer and are usually treated with cryosurgery, curettage, dermabrasion, laser, or chemical peeling to prevent the change to cancer.

-are raised, tan or brown growths.
+Raised, tan or brown growths.
 They often become itchy and irritated by clothing.
 They may be removed by cryosurgery or cutting.

-are small closed sacs that contain fluid or solid material.
+Small closed sacs that contain fluid or solid material.
 Infection often means that the dermatologist must drain the contents and sometimes surgically remove the cyst.
 The site may or may not be closed with stitches.

-can be corrected by transplanting hair-bearing grafts or strips from the back and sides of the scalp to balding areas on the top or front.
+Baldness can be corrected by transplanting hair-bearing grafts or strips from the back and sides of the scalp to balding areas on the top or front.
 The dermatologist uses a special knife to remove the hair, which is then inserted into spaces on the bald scalp.
 There is a three to six week waiting period between transplants so that healing and new growth can take place.
 Within six months, transplanted hair grows to one half inch in length.
 Removal of large areas of bald skin by scalp reduction will improve the balding area with less need for hair transplants.
 This can be combined with hair transplantation.

 Unwanted Fatty Deposits

-may be removed by dermatologic tumescent liposuction.
+These deposits may be removed by dermatologic tumescent liposuction.
 This can be done as an office procedure with local anesthesia, insignificant blood loss and exceptional safety.